An expensive publicist.

 Most of these things are actually just distractions that we tell ourselves we need in order to accomplish something… and all it really does is give us an excuse from diving in and doing the real work that gets real results.

-This is just one way we upper limit ourselves in business by trying to make things more difficult than they need to be.
+One of many ways we limit ourselves in business is by trying to make things more difficult than they need to be.